BEAUTY & FRAGRANCE

 I believe each of us can be an agent of change.
 With Sana Jardin, I wanted to demonstrate that it is possible to offer both luxury perfume and a powerful consumer choice, to economically empower the local communities involved in its creation.
 The soul and beauty of our fragrances owe their legacy to the natural, floral materials and the women who harvest them.

 Beyond Sustainability puts women at its very core, creating female entrepreneurs who are agents of change in their community.
 It is built on traditional, sustainable practices and fair trade.
 Aiming to inspire the next generation of artisans, it also works to preserve heritage skills, encapsulating the very essence of luxury craft.
 Sana Jardin is born from the unique experiences of its founder, Amy Christiansen Si-Ahmed, an inimitable social worker turned fragrance entrepreneur.
 Inheriting her work ethic from her grandmother, who worked to support economic and social development for those in need, this energy and power is infused into each product.
 A professional life dedicated to fighting for economic empowerment and cultural tolerance, combines with a lifelong passion for exotic, transporting perfumes to create this ultra-special brand.

-At Sana Jardin, we are constantly learning and evolving to ensure we remain as environmentally friendly as possible.
-Sustainability is, and always will be, at the heart of everything we do.
-Earlier this year we introduced new vegan formulations which were also free from BHT and polycyclic musks.
-The Moroccan floral harvesters within our supply chain will continue to be a key priority for us going forward.
-We are working to increase the number of women that can work within the co-operative.
+Sana Jardin are constantly learning and evolving to ensure they remain as environmentally friendly as possible.
+Sustainability is, and always will be, at the heart of everything they do.
+Earlier this year they introduced new vegan formulations which were also free from BHT and polycyclic musks.
+The Moroccan floral harvesters within our supply chain will continue to be a key priority for them going forward.
+They are working to increase the number of women that can work within the co-operative.
 The women will also be taught to create different products from the perfume waste, which will then be distributed further afield in Morocco and across the world.